E-gap/cards/README.md

 App link -
 [https://cards-fawn-nine.vercel.app/](https://cards-fawn-nine.vercel.app/)

-App is as a simple game, where user can choose cards and score points.
-After Sign In user can save his score avtomatically after each game.
+App is a game, where user can choose cards and score points.
+After Sign In user can save his score automatically after each game.
 He can view score history every user ant his own history as well.
 User can sort score history by date and by user as well.

 App consists of two pages: [Home](https://cards-fawn-nine.vercel.app/) and [Cards](https://cards-fawn-nine.vercel.app/cards).